Benefits of Blockchain in Enterprise DAM

 While Blockchain is a hot topic, it can be a challenge to find examples of implementation other than through cryptocurrencies.

-Jean Lozano, the CTO of MediaValet has presented on his take of Blockchain and how it can transform the DAM industry at the DAM New York conference, and more recently during a webinar with Henry Stewart Events.
+Jean Lozano, the CTO of MediaValet has presented his take on Blockchain and how it can transform the DAM industry at the DAM New York conference, and more recently during a webinar with Henry Stewart Events.

 During his presentations, he discussed the intricacies of Blockchain 2.0 and how it can transform the Digital Asset Management industry.
 While there's still work to be done in order for blockchain to be available in the DAM industry, let’s discuss the benefits of Blockchain when it's leveraged, and its challenges and considerations.